hues-platform/cesar-p-core/docs/source/public/installation.rst

   - If NOT preceed python with the path to your python installation in the following commands

-  - Create a new virtual environment (you can adapt the location of the venv as you wish - your home directory or any other location on the fileserver is not a sensible choice and might run out of space when installing all dependencies.
+  - Create a new virtual environment (you can adapt the location of the venv as you wish - any location on a fileserver with all dependencies the virtual environment will need some space).

     .. code-block::